Ghost (disk utility): Norton GHOST 2003

-Symantec Ghost Solution Suite 1.1 (Ghost 8.3)

-Ghost Solution Suite 1.1 is a bundle of an updated version of Ghost, Symantec Client Migration (a user data and settings migration tool) and the former PowerQuest equivalent, DeployCenter (using PQI images).
-Ghost Solution Suite 1.1 was released in December 2005.
-It can create an image file that is larger than 2 GB.
-(In Ghost 8.2 or earlier, such image files are automatically split into two or more segments, so that each segment has a maximum size of 2 GB.)
-Other new features include more comprehensive manufacturing tools, and the ability to create a "universal boot disk".

 Acquisition of PowerQuest

 At the end of 2003, Symantec acquired its largest competitor in the disk-cloning field, PowerQuest.
-On August 2, 2004, Norton Ghost 9.0 was released as a new consumer version of Ghost, which is based on PowerQuest's Drive Image version 7, and provides Live imaging of a Windows system.
-Ghost 9 continues to leverage the PowerQuest file format, meaning it is not backward compatible with previous versions of Ghost.
-However, a version of Ghost 8.0 is included on the Ghost 9 recovery disk to support existing Ghost customers.
+On August 2, 2004, Norton GHOST 9.0 was released as a new consumer version of Ghost, which is based on PowerQuest's Drive Image version 7, and provides Live imaging of a Windows system.
+GHOST 9 continues to leverage the PowerQuest (v2i) file format, meaning it is not backward compatible with previous versions of Ghost.
+However, a version of GHOST 8.0 is included on the GHOST 9 recovery disk to support existing GHOST customers.

+GHOST split into two code bases following the acquisition of PowerQuest.
+The consumer line uses PowerQuest's V2I technology, while the enterprise line builds upon the original GHO format.

+Consumer line

-Norton Ghost 9.0 (includes Ghost 2003)
+Norton GHOST 9.0 (includes GHOST 2003)

-Ghost 9.0 was released August 2, 2004.
-It represents a significant shift in the consumer product line from Ghost 2003, in several ways:
+GHOST 9.0 was released August 2, 2004.
+It represents a significant shift in the consumer product line from GHOST 2003, in several ways: